IMvampireXD/Script-API-Utilities-Package/README.md

 # Minecraft Bedrock Script API Utilities

-Useful functions for helping with creating scripts in Minecraft Bedrock Script API
+A library of useful functions for helping with creating scripts in Minecraft Bedrock to make Script API **easier.**
-"A library of helper functions to make Script API **easier.**"

 ## 📁 List of functions: